xueleecs/MARPPI/README.md

 1. The three protein encoding methods are shown in File AD, File MMI and File PseAAC
 2. The main is sim.py

 If you have other questions, please send mail to Xueleecs@gmail.com.
-And the Wechart is l3983x.